Maven Meter: Broadway Macau Casino & Hotel

 No offense to the Chinese intended, but they can’t do desserts and it shows.
 I’ve been in many a sweet shop where everything looks delicious only to eat it and then find meat inside.
 Of course, there’s also their wonderful flavours, like green tea and red bean paste which are just flat out weird.

 Well, here’s another one to add to the list: Tofu Pudding.
 Tofu has no taste and that’s what you get with this dessert.
-Which is to say, not a whole hell of a lot.
+Which is to say, a whole lot of nothing.

 That wrapped up my lunch on Broadway Street.
 I returned in the evening for Round 2.